TOGoS/TechTalks/2014-02-12/HaskellTalk.md

 the functions, but it's a nice shorthand when we want to define a function for use later.

-As a somehwat contrived example, let's say we want to extend our greet function so that it adds an exclamation point on the end.
+As a somewhat contrived example, let's say we want to extend our greet function so that it adds an exclamation point on the end.
 One way to do it would be to use a named argument like this: